 In early 2023, Voltiris will commence multiple solar projects with tomato and flower growers in Switzerland and the Netherlands, increasing in scale throughout the year.
 Further, a one-year agronomical study on tomato crops will be conducted jointly with the University of Wageningen, a world-renowned horticulture research institution, at their testing facilities in Bleiswijk (NL).
 Together, these projects will lead up to the full-scale commercialization of Voltiris’ solution in 2024.

-Reach out to the team for more information:
+Reach out the team for more informations :

 Based in Lausanne (CH), Voltiris has developed the first photovoltaic modules specifically designed for glass greenhouses.
 The modules enable double-land use of greenhouse surfaces to generate electricity without impacting the normal growth of crops.